kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_devops_system.md

   export KOSLI_OWNER=<paste-your-kosli-organization-name>
   ```

-For this tutorial you will simulate a system with source code, a build system, and a running server.
+You will simulate a system with source code, a build system, and a running server.
 There is a script to help you run these simulations, so you won't need to type too many commands.

 You can download the script from here: